ovh/docs/pages/platform/public-cloud/changing_hourly_monthly_billing/guide.en-sg.md

 >
 > You cannot switch from monthly to hourly billing.
 If you would like to be billed at the hourly rate, you will need to delete your monthly-rate billing instance, create a new one, and select hourly billing.
 In this case we suggest that you do the following procedure:
 >
->- Create a snapshot of your current instance;
+>- Create a snapshot of your current instance.
 >
->- Create a new instance based on this snapshot;
+>- Create a new instance based on this snapshot.
 >
->- Delete monthly instance.
+>- Delete the monthly instance.
 >

 ## Requirements